Workshop to Raise Awareness of PREVENT Briefing

 In light of the new Counter Terrorism and Security Act, the Home Office have created a product called Workshop to Raise Awareness of Prevent (WRAP).

-This comprises of a WEBINAR session lasting approximately 2 hours, which includes a DVD case study of a true account and a small amount of audience participation.
+This comprises of an on-line workshop session lasting approximately 2 hours, which includes a pre-course DVD case study of a true account and a small amount of audience participation.
 This input will cover the points explained as above and is aimed at ensuring Ofsted requirements for Prevent training to staff is completed.
 It is a multi-agency approach to identify individuals who are at risk or vulnerable of becoming radicalised, to stop people from becoming or supporting terrorism and to help build stronger, safer communities.

 Target group: Groups 1-3 Staff in infrequent contact with children, young people and/or parents/carers who may become aware of possible abuse or neglect.
 Those in regular contact or have a period of intense but irregular contact, with children, young people and/or parents/carers including all health clinical staff, who may be in a position to identify concerns about maltreatment.
 Members of the workforce who work predominantly with children, young people and/or their parents/carers and who could potentially contribute to assessing, planning, intervening and reviewing the needs of a child and parenting capacity where there are safeguarding concerns.